 While speaking from his Mumbai home over phone, the 47-year old former international player said, “My performance in outside competitions would have been much better if injury had not forced me to leave the game.”
 Bhattacharjee had a severe wrist injury following an accident in 1995 and he feels that was the turning point of his career.
 He bid goodbye to the game in 2004 after taking part in the Senior National Championship in Guwahati, his birth place and the cradle of his badminton career.

 Despite staying in Mumbai post his job at Indian Oil, Bhattacharjee has not forgotten his childhood in Guwahati.
 He recalled, “Whatever achievement and fame, I have earned has been due to my late father.
 He was the man who introduced me to badminton.
-I was quite restless in my childhood and my parents were quite worried about my future.”
+I was quite restless in my childhood and my parents were quite worried about my future.""So in a bid to change my everyday life, my father started playing with me on a cemented court, adjacent to our residence in Guwahati.
+He always told me that I could persuade with the sport and achieve something in future,” he added.
+The only male Indian shuttler to participate in two Olympics till date.
+(Photo: The Telegraph)

 While a photograph with legendary British sprinter and 100m gold medal winner, Lindford Christie, one fine morning during Barcelona Olympics was one of Bhattacharjee’s cherished memories, he has another warm story to share.